Scrounger/ioBroker.linux-control/README.md

 Here, very individual commands can be defined and then written to your own defined data points.
 It is important that the retrieved data is transmitted in the correct type!
 The type must then be configured accordingly.

+If you use a user that needs `sudo` then you have to add `sudo -S` to your own command!

 ## Changelog